Varun0157/Image-Based-Visual-Servoing/README.md

 # Image Based Visual Servoing

-A simple IBVS simulation in `pybullet` built as a part of my undergraduate research.
+A simple IBVS simulation in `pybullet` built as a learning experiment as a part of my undergraduate research.

 The initial code was built off of @roadrollerdafjorst's [IBVS sim](https://github.com/roadrollerdafjorst/visual-servoing/tree/main/IBVS) but has deviated since.